Last Updated on 11/05/2022

 - Toothbrushes, Mouthwash & Toothpaste

 Acne treatments tend to contain benzoyl peroxide or salicylic acid, which can both deteriorate rather quickly.
-Check the dates on your products and toss them if they’re old.
+If you’re going to declutter beauty products, be sure to check the dates on your products and toss them if they’re old.
 They’ll typically only have a shelf life of around four to six months.

 To keep your scalp and hair healthy, a good rule of thumb is to replace your hairbrush once a year.
 Even when you regularly clean your brush, it builds up a ton of sebum and bacteria you can’t entirely get out of it.
 Plus, bristles wear down and can be hard on your mane.